I wanted to share my story with you so you understand why I am so passionate about the power of story and why I created Narrative4Change.

 Most people who have been involved with stories and storytelling have always known that stories can have a powerful and transformative effect on individuals and groups.
 They assist in effecting change and in helping people understand each other as well as understanding themselves better too.
 However we never knew why or how this happened.
 That has all changed.

 Recent research reveals that we make sense of our lives through stories and the architecture of our brain supports this.
 Research also shows that certain chemicals are released when we listen to stories, including; dopamine, serotonin, oxytocin and cortisol.
 These chemicals enable people to become more empathic, trusting, alert and focused.
 Finally we are becoming aware of not just why stories work but also how they work.
 This understanding has led to many positive developments in the fields of therapy, peace and reconciliation work as well as restorative justice.
 However it is also being used in the areas of advertising, marketing and politics, sometimes for purposes that are ethically questionable.

 In becoming aware of the stories we inhabit and which inhabit us; we can start to choose and identify those that we wish to keep and those which no longer serve us.
 We can begin to challenge false and negative narratives and create positive and empowering ones in their wake.
 The language we use to describe ourselves, our peers, our employees, our patients, our children, all create a narrative that shapes responses and beliefs.

 Stories provide us with a sense of place within our communities, organisations and our lives.
 If we view our experiences as the forces that create an internal landscape within our minds, then stories provide us with pathways to orientate and make sense of that landscape.
 In using them consciously we are better positioned to create the paths that are most beneficial to us.

 The writer Joan Aitken said, “trees are shaped by the wind but people are shaped by words.”
-In Narrative4Change we start to recognise, explore and work with the stories that shape our children, our schools, our organisations, and our communities.
+In the work of Narrative4Change we start to recognise, explore and work with the stories that shape our organisations, our communities and ultimately ourselves.